Chapter 4: Attaining High Performance and Scalability

 Portals and e-Business sites require a number of specialized user capabilities in addition to reliability and availability.
-Microsoft Commerce Server delivers the high performance, scalability, and proven reliability required by mission-critical solutions.
-Commerce Server provides a powerful set of capabilities for non-transaction-based sites, including user profiling, content targeting, multi-language, and advanced business analytics.
+Microsoft Commerce Server delivers the high-performance, scalability, and proven reliability required by mission-critical solutions.
+Commerce Server provides a powerful set of capabilities for non-transaction-based sites, including user profiling, content targeting, multiple language, and advanced business analytics.
 Features also extend to transaction-based sites with capabilities for catalog management, order processing, and merchandising.

 For more information on Commerce Server, refer to: